nddery/minimize-handlebars-attribs/README.md

 ## Why ?

 Minifing HTML with `minize` will give you valid HTML.
-But what if when you HTML contains some Handlebars template ?
+But what if when your HTML contains some Handlebars template ?
 What if you HTML looked like this:

 ```html